adoart/adoart.github.io/content/english/portfolio/project-6.md

 ---

 This project was the final project of the discipline "Computer Graphics II" while I was studying in ISEC.
-The task was to make a billard table with a simple animation.
+The task was to make a billiard table with a simple animation.
 We decided to go further and implemented a physics engine.

 #### Project Details

-Billard GL was made using OpenGL and it shows up technics like physics, lights, textures, reflections, modeling and camera manipulation.
+Billiard GL was made using OpenGL and it shows up technics like physics, lights, textures, reflections, modelling and camera manipulation.